opensearch-project/data-prepper/docs/peer_forwarder.md

 ```

 ### DNS lookup discovery mode
-DNS discovery is recommended when scaling out a Data Prepper cluster.
+We recommend using DNS discovery over static discovery when scaling out a Data Prepper cluster.
 The core concept is to configure a DNS provider to return a list of Data Prepper hosts when given a single domain name.
-This is a [DNS A Record](https://www.cloudflare.com/learning/dns/dns-records/dns-a-record/) which indicates a list list of IP addresses of a given domain.
+This is a [DNS A Record](https://www.cloudflare.com/learning/dns/dns-records/dns-a-record/) which indicates a list of IP addresses of a given domain.
 ```yaml
 peer_forwarder:
   discovery_mode: dns